 Balducci at the V&A Waterfront

 With nearly 40 pizzas to choose from and a selection of up to 600 fine wines, you’re spoilt for choice at the V&A Waterfront’s Balducci.
-Their pizzas have a thin crust and the perfect amount of cheese and if you’re so inclined, they even have four banting pizza options!
+Their pizzas have a thin crust and the perfect amount of cheese.
+If you’re on a low-carb diet, they even have banting pizza options!

 Ferdinando’s Pizza in Obs